We've been hearing so much about climate change recently, and the facts don't look good.

 The evidence shows that, thanks to human activity, global temperatures are rising at a level which isn't sustainable for the environment to be able to survive.

-(Plus, when the nation's grandad David Attenborough starts talking, it's probably worth listening.)
+(Plus, when David Attenborough starts talking, it's probably worth listening.)

 But it's difficult.
 We're being bombarded with scary stories and told that we must change our ways - and soon.

 The UN survey - which included over half a million 14 to 18 year olds - suggested people were in favour of policy decisions around renewable power and sustainable jobs.

 But on an everyday level, what can we actually do?
 How can we make a difference when it seems like everything has a bad impact on the climate?